aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 ## Ask for Assistance, If Necessary

 Feel free to describe your problems and ask questions on our [Cloud Forums](https://forum.aspose.cloud/c/cells/7).
-Aspose technical support team is ready to help you.
-Have a note that Aspose does not provide technical support over the phone.
-Phone support is available only for sales and purchase questions.
+The Aspose technical support team is ready to help you.
+Note that Aspose does not provide technical support over the phone; phone support is available only for sales and purchase questions.